armory/documentation/_spinnaker/terraform_integration.md

 Feel free to replace `github-for-terraform` with any unique identifier to identify the artifact account.

+Note that if you have a github token, you don't need to provide a user name for it.

 ```bash
 hal config artifact github enable